amzn/style-dictionary/docs/formats.md

 }
 ```

 In this example we are adding the `mapName` configuration to the `scss/map-deep` format.
 This will change the name of the SCSS map in the output.
 Not all formats have the configuration options; format configuration is defined by the format itself.
-To see the configurtion options of a format, take a look at the documentation of the [specific format](#pre-defined-formats)
+To see the configuration options of a format, take a look at the documentation of the [specific format](#pre-defined-formats)

 ## Filtering tokens